Lindbergh kidnapping: John Condon

-During this time, John F. Condon – a well-known Bronx personality and retired school teacher – offered $1,000 if the kidnapper would turn the child over to a Catholic priest.
+During this time, John F. Condon – a well-known Bronx personality and retired school teacher – wrote an open letter to The Bronx Home News, offering $1,000 if the kidnapper would turn the child over to a Catholic priest.
 Condon received a letter reportedly written by the kidnappers; it authorized Condon to be their intermediary with Lindbergh.
 Lindbergh accepted the letter as genuine.

 Following the kidnapper's latest instructions, Condon placed a classified ad in the New York American reading: "Money is Ready.
 Jafsie."
 Condon then waited for further instructions from the culprits.

 A meeting between "Jafsie" and a representative of the group that claimed to be the kidnappers was eventually scheduled for late one evening at Woodlawn Cemetery in the Bronx.
 According to Condon, the man sounded foreign but stayed in the shadows during the conversation, and Condon was thus unable to get a close look at his face.
 The man said his name was John, and he related his story: He was a "Scandinavian" sailor, part of a gang of three men and two women.
 The baby was being held on a boat, unharmed, but would be returned only for ransom.
 When Condon expressed doubt that "John" actually had the baby, he promised some proof: the kidnapper would soon return the baby's sleeping suit.
 The stranger asked Condon, "... would I burn if the package were dead?"
 When questioned further, he assured Condon that the baby was alive.

 On March 16, Condon received a toddler's sleeping suit by mail, and a seventh ransom note.
 After Lindbergh identified the sleeping suit, Condon placed a new ad in the Home News: "Money is ready.
 No cops.
 No secret service.
 I come alone, like last time."
 On April 1 Condon received a letter saying it was time for the ransom to be delivered.

 Ransom payment

 The ransom was packaged in a wooden box that was custom-made in the hope that it could later be identified.
 Along with the usual Federal Reserve Notes, a number of the bills in the ransom were US Gold Certificates; since gold certificates were about to be withdrawn from circulation, it was hoped greater attention would be drawn to anyone who spent the bills or redeemed them for gold coins.
 None of the bills in the ransom were marked but their serial numbers had been recorded.
 Some sources credit this idea to Frank J. Wilson, others to Elmer Lincoln Irey.

 On April 2, Condon was given a note by an intermediary, an unknown cab driver.
-Condon met "John" and told him that they had been able to raise only $50,000.
+Condon met "John" at St. Raymond's Cemetery in the Bronx and told him that they had been able to raise only $50,000.
 The man accepted the money and gave Condon a note saying that the child was in the care of two innocent women.